What is Ultrasonic Welding?

 Ultrasonic welding for plastic assembly is a fast, clean, efficient, and repeatable process that consumes very little energy.
 No solvents, adhesives, mechanical fasteners, or other consumables are required, and the finished assemblies are solid and clean.

-Essential factors of ultrasonic plastic welding
+Essential factors of plastic to plastic welding

 Adjustments to the welding time and head pressure, with the amplitude determined by the configuration of the converters and rods, are possible.
 The main variables typically include: